telerik/blazor-docs/components/listbox/overview.md

 ## ListBox Parameters

 The table below lists the ListBox parameters.
-For a full list of the ListBox API members (parameters, methods and events), check the [ListBox API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikListBox-1).
+For a full list of the ListBox API members (parameters, methods, and events), check the [ListBox API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikListBox-1).

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)